riege/one-record-ontologydatamodel/README.md

 ### Generation from (a new) Ontology

-Updating with a new Ontology works by updating content in directory `src/main/resources`, the TTL file and adopt the `mapping` file.
+Updating with a new Ontology works by updating content in directory `src/main/resources`.
+Please replace the TTL file(s) and adopt the `mapping` file.

 ## Used Ontology / Data model version